 6. Be prepared for seasickness – it’s the pitts.
 And even though I can’t take Dramamine or socpalomine until I’m 12, some homeopathic remedies, like smelling peppermint, drinking ginger ale, wearing wrist bands, and going barefoot, are things we can try.
 They work sometimes!

 7. Bring me a change of clothes.
 When a kid gets wet, we get cold a lot faster than an adult.
 So we need extra dry clothing onboard.

 8. Show me how to hail the Coast Guard on the radio.
 If anything happens to you, I need to know how to ask for help.

 9. Show me how to use the GPS.
 I’ll need to know for when I get my boating license - since I know you’ll let me borrow your boat, Dad!

 10. If you’re boating in saltwater and swimming or tow toys are in the plans, bring along some vinegar in case I get stung by a jellyfish!
 Yech, I hate them!

-Looking for specialized sailing advice?
-Read 5 Tips for Fun Family Boating Trips on Boats.com UK.
+Looking for more advice?
+Check out 10 Tips for Boating with Babies and Toddlers, or read 5 Tips for Fun Family Boating Trips on Boats.com UK.